What is probate?

 Is probate a long process?

 Probate can be a very long process and can delay when a beneficiary will receive any payments.
-In California, probate proceedings are conducted by the Superior Court and take at least six months.
+In Tennessee, probate proceedings are conducted by the Superior Court and take at least six months.
 However, they can sometimes take several years.

 What does the probate process look like?

-The process begins by the executor filing a petition with the Superior Court of the State of California.
+The process begins by the executor filing a petition with the Superior Court of the State of Tennessee.
 If there is no will, the Court will decide who is to become executor.
 If the will is contested, the Court will resolve all legal and factual issues.
 If there is no will, or if the will is contested, there is no way to determine how the court will decide.
 Your estate wil essentially be in the hands of a total stranger.

 What is the Executors role in an estate plan?